samsung-cnct/k2/CONTRIBUTING.md

   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub

+### Looking for an easy way to get started? ###
+We label easy to complete issues as 'Help Wanted'.
+These issues require minimal context for Kraken2 and shouldn't require too much time.
+If you do start working on one of these let us know so we can make sure no one on the core team picks it up and to help you out.

 ## Making Changes

 * Create a topic branch from where you want to base your work.